-It has been a struggle to get through these hot times and now it's getting cooler, it's even rained, and suddenly that beautiful citrus that has just broken color and is an orange globe splits.
+It has been a struggle to get through the summer this year.
+Weird.
+Hot.
+Then fog in August.
+Hot.
+Then fog in October.
+It's supposed to be clear,, blue skies in October. perfect weather for avocado persea mite and citrus leaf miner.
+Hot times then cooler.
+How to irrigate?
+A lot of folks just decided not to irrigate.
+Why do it when it's so crazy?
+Forecast was for no rain, but it's cool.
+And then it rained, and suddenly that beautiful citrus that has just broken color and is an orange globe, splits.
 It's most common in navels, but all citrus that ripen in the fall – tight-skinned satsuma mandarins, early clementines, tangelos and blood oranges.
 With the hot summer, it seems that a lot of citrus fruit have accelerated their maturity and are ready, ripe and sweet right now, and maybe ready to split.

 And that's the problem.
 Drought stress.
 Salt stress due to drought.
 Water stress due to miserly watering.
 A heat wave in July.
 And a weird fall with maybe rain and maybe no rain and is ¼ inch considered rain or just a dedusting?
 Irregular watering is the key to splitting this time of year.
 The sugar builds, the pressure to suck in water builds and the fruit has been held back by a constrained water pattern and suddenly some water comes and it goes straight to the fruit and Boom, it splits.